 Meanwhile, the Iron Wing is searching for Crystal of Wind without their commander, now operating under the command of Valkus’ right-hand man, Gush (voiced by Grandpa Hassam’s voice actor John Hostetter).
 As they search, a bio-mechanical vehicle gets past them, probably belonging to the Gynoids.

 Back on Rouge Island, Linaly, Prettz and Valkus have been put away in a cell when suddenly the Crystal comes out of Linaly for no reason.
 Stuff happens “for no reason” a lot in this OVA.
 The Crystal strikes the ground with a beam of light, and the young boy from the vision at the end of Episode 1 appears as a diminutive ghost.
 As a result of the Crystal coming out into the open, the Iron Wing is able to track it with their magical radar, setting the stage for this episode’s climax.

 Prettz and Mid butt heads, Prettz pointing out that “You’re the one who was hiding out in Linaly’s rear end, you little… lech!”
 Thank you for saying it for me.
 Having been reminded of his time in a prepubescent girl’s rear end, Mid is reminded to once again penetrate her with his phallic Crystal so that it can’t be detected (not knowing it’s too late), which we get to see in a 3x repeat.
-He penetrates Prettz personally, while he’s at it, while I sit here glaring at the TV.
+He also flies through Prettz’s body just to be a dick, while I sit here glaring at the TV.
 Unfortunately, Ra Devil’s forces have already tracked the Crystal to Rouge’s forces.
 Of course, they were already heading there as shown in the previous scene, so this plot point doesn’t really make sense.

 And now, I present to you: …the boob alarm.